deity-io/falcon-platform-docs/dpsg/docs/getting-started/overview.md

 ### 1. Configuring DPSG

-This involves creating an DPSG configuration and enabling payment providers and payment methods.
+This involves creating an DPSG profile and enabling payment providers and payment methods.
 This configuration can be done entirely using our `dcloud` CLI tool.

 [Find out how](config)